toptal/granite-form/README.md

 embeds_many :tags
 ```

-Defines collection of embedded objects.
+Defines a collection of embedded objects.
 Might be defined inline:

 ```ruby
 embeds_many :tags do